wdi-sg/gitbook-2018/05-express/express-intro/00express-http-server.md

 ---

-## The Web Is a Big Collection of HTML Pages on the Internet
+## The Web Is a Big Collection of HTML Pages / resources on the Internet

 <span class="non-slide"></span><span class="non-slide"></span>
 <span class="non-slide"></span><span class="non-slide"></span>